kevinxkuang/AirBNB_SQL_Project/README.md

 This is a simple project to showcase my SQL skills using a Seattle AirBnb dataset.
 After loading in the data, [which is publicly available](https://www.kaggle.com/airbnb/seattle), I created my own rating system to classify Air BnB listings as positive, negative, or neutral.
 I then grouped and ranked each listing to determine how good or bad (or neutral) they were.
 At the end I had a little Christmas themed fun practicing other SQL skills.

+After creating my queries, I pulled the data into Tableau and [created visualizations](https://public.tableau.com/profile/lauren6174#!/vizhome/SeattleAirBnBReviewQualityViz/Dashboard1) to better tell the story of my rating system as it relates to Seattle Air BnB listings.

 ## Table of Contents (Queries):
 1. [Loading in Data](https://github.com/lalark/AirBNB_SQL_Project/tree/master/create_table_load_data)
 2. [Identifying Reviews as Positive, Negative, or Neutral](https://github.com/lalark/AirBNB_SQL_Project/tree/master/identify_review_quality)